pipe2442/job_seekers/README.md

 ## Description

-This project uses Ruby to identify qualified job candidates based on their location and availability.
-It includes a Ruby script that leverages ActiveRecord, Geocoder, and Benchmark-ips to perform data manipulation and querying directly in memory using SQLite3.
+This enhanced Rails-based project efficiently identifies qualified job candidates based on their location and availability.
+It utilizes a highly optimized SQL query, ActiveRecord, and leverages Redis caching to manage and query large datasets with high efficiency.
+The database is carefully indexed to speed up query execution, and Redis is used to cache query results, drastically reducing response times and improving overall performance.

 Input Specifications: